digitaldesigndj/digitaldesigndj.api/readme.md

 The current widget system on digitaldesigndj.com polls from the client side, if I got a rush of traffic, I would hit the rate limit for github and lastfm (Each client making thier own request.)

+### Post build

+The application polls LastFM every 5s and stores the result.
+If the currently playing song has changed, or the total play cound increases, the new data is send out via socket io.
+The current dataset is provided to anyone who connects to the server when the connection is established.

 <!--
 ### Client Side